 However, it is important to note that any recommendation will work only if it has a personal touch to it and if the recommender has indeed had a close association with the applicant.

 Despite being penned by a very senior person (for instance, the director or the president of a university), if the letter turns out to be a very generic certificate of appreciation, or if it can’t convince the committee that the recommender did in fact personally interact with the applicant, it does not serve the purpose.

-The relation should be such that it involves direct supervision and frequent interaction over a period of time – for instance, a professor who has taught a class or two to the applicant or has supervised him/her for a project, a manager who the applicant directly reports to, etc. It is highly preferable to have at least one recommender who has known the applicant for a year or more.
+The relationship should be such that it involves direct supervision and frequent interaction over a period of time – for instance, a professor who has taught a class or two to the applicant or has supervised him/her for a project, a manager to whom the applicant directly reports to, etc. It is highly preferable to have at least one recommender who has known the applicant for a year or more.

 The recommendation form typically asks the recommender to rate the applicant as being in the “top 1-2%”, “top 10%”, “first quarter”, “second quarter”, etc. of an evaluation pool.

 But, someone rated as being within 10% of all students in a top school like IIT or BHU might still be considered to be a better candidate than someone who is in the top 1% at an unknown university.